alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

   - Existing teams and suppliers adapting to new working methods

 next-steps: |
-  - Release the public beta service
+  - Release the Visit Visa service to China as a public beta
   - Deliver the next items from the roadmap of visa and immigration products
-  - Refine the release pipeline activities to make them fully agile
+  - Refine the agile teams, service governance, and live support model

 videos:
   - url     : https://www.youtube.com/watch?v=CzXPSqD1kes